mekkim/innersourcecommons.org-wiki/Contracted-Contributor.md

 initiative is to foster innovation by allowing every associate to voluntarily contribute to InnerSource projects, regardless of topic and business unit.
 After a year, only a few voluntary contributions have been received.
-While engaging with potential individual contributors, the Dedicated Community Leader (pattern link) has consistently learned that the contributors in question were not allowed to contribute or felt that their respective line managers would not allow them to contribute, if they asked.
+While engaging with potential individual contributors, the [[Dedicated Community Leader]] has consistently learned that the contributors in question were not allowed to contribute or felt that their respective line managers would not allow them to contribute, if they asked.